artinkim/artin.kim/content/unlisted/cse-291-project.md

 Rust as a language (if properly coerced) can provide us with incredible guarantees about our system, let's look at a common example.

-"I want EXTI to fire on the rising edge of pin PB3."
+"I want EXTI[^3] to fire on the rising edge of pin PB3."

 ### C